clips ¶

 -

-VideoNode–Clip with relevant frame properties set, and optionally dithered up to 16 bits by default.
+VideoNode–Clip with relevant frame properties set/validated, and optionally dithered to 16-bit (or target

 Source code in vstools/functions/clips.py